story by Kim Souza

-Dreiling said during the company’s conference call on Monday that several offers were made privately over the last year, long before the Dollar Tree offer was announced.
-The letter sent to Family Dollar Directors spells out a compelling opportunity to own the dollar store channel creating nearly 20,000 stores in 46 states with combined sales exceeding $28 billion.
+Dreiling said during the company’s conference call on Monday that several offers were made privately over the last year long before the Dollar Tree was announced.
+The letter sent to Family Dollar Directors spell out a compelling opportunity to own the dollar store channel creating nearly 20,000 stores in 46 states with combined sales exceeding $28 billion.

 “On the surface, Dollar General’s business model would seem to be more compatible with Family Dollar yet that presents challenges as well.
 Hundreds if not thousands of locations may be found to be duplicative given that both retailers pursue similar demographic profiles,” Spieckerman explained.
 “On the other hand, since Dollar Tree is a multi-format retailer, buying Family Dollar would be equivalent to it adding a new format to its portfolio.
 That could make a Dollar Tree purchase easier in the end, particularly in terms of mitigating antitrust concerns.”